 Purslane herb is often considered to be a weed in many gardens.
 But, if you get to know this fast-growing, succulent plant, you will discover that it is both edible and delicious.
 Growing purslane in the garden can be beneficial for your health and taste buds.

 Purslane (Portulaca oleracea) is an herb that is native to Asia, but has spread all across the world.
 It is commonly found in cleared areas.
 The purslane herb has red stems and fleshy, green leaves.
 The flowers are a bright yellow.

 Purslane is high in Omega-3 fatty acids and contains vitamin A, vitamin C, vitamin B, magnesium, calcium, potassium, and iron.
 All in all, edible purslane is a very healthy plant to add to your diet.

 The hardest part about growing purslane is finding it.
-Once you have decided to grow purslane, you may find that, though you have been pulling it out of your flower beds for years, it has suddenly disappeared.
+Once you have decided to grow purslane, you may find that although you have been pulling it out of your flower beds for years, it has suddenly disappeared.
 Once you do find a purslane plant, you can either harvest some seeds or trim off a few stems.

 All purslane needs to grow is part to full sun and clear ground.
 They are not picky about soil type or nutrition, but, purslane does tend to grow better in drier soil.

 If you decide to plant purslane seeds, simply scatter the seeds over the area that you plan on growing the purslane.
 Do not cover the seeds with soil.
 Purslane seeds need light to germinate so they must stay on the surface of the soil.

 If you are using purslane cuttings, lay them on the ground where you plan on growing purslane.
 Water the stems and they should take root in the soil in a few days.